kylburns89/career-ally-ai/README.md

 1. Node.js 18+ installed
 2. A Supabase account
 3. An OpenAI API key
+4. A Brave Search API key (for market research)
+5. A Together AI API key (for LLM inference)
-4. An Uploadthing account
+6. An Uploadthing account
-5. A RapidAPI key (for job search features)
+7. A RapidAPI key (for job search features)

 ### Environment Setup